-Dense with trees, streams, and lush vegetation, Aokigahara Forest is home to a variety of animals such as deer, bears, and foxes.
+Dense with trees, streams, and lush vegetation, the famous Japanese forest is home to a variety of animals such as deer, bears, and foxes.
 But those are not the only things in the woods there.
 Decaying human bodies are strewn throughout the thickets.
-And because this is a heavily wooded area with rocky crags and caves, many of them have never been found.
+Due to the fact that this is a heavily wooded area with rocky crags and caves, many of them have never been found.
 It is estimated that over 100 people go to this “Sea of Trees” to end their lives each year.

-The honor-based seppuku carried into the 21st century.
-Although the preferred method is now jumping in front of trains, a high number of people specifically choose to end it all in the Suicide Forest.
+Seppuku carried over into the 21st century.
+Although the preferred method is now jumping in front of trains, a high number of people choose to end life in the natural surroundings of the Forest.
 The reason they select this wooded area largely stems from historical religious beliefs.
 The primary religion of Japan is Shinto, which incorporates many gods into its system.
 In addition to dwelling in shrines, the gods also live in nature.
 Thus, special features of the natural world, such as rivers, trees, unique rocks, and mountains embody a deep sense of spirit and are subjects of worship.

 Beliefs About Death at Aokigahara